 Minority Interest relates to the respective parent of Elektro, which had minority shareholders in 2000 and 1999.
-See note 2 to the Consolidated Financial Statments.
+See note 8 to the Consolidated Financial Statements.

-Minority interests include Jacaré beginning January 1, 1999, majority-owned limited partnershipsandlimited liability company since their formation in December 1998, July 1999 and November 2000, Whitewing from its formation in December 1997 until its deconsolidation in March 1999 and EOG until the exchange and sale of Enron’s interests in August (see Note 2 to the Consolidated Financial Statements).
+Minority interests include Elektro beginning January 1, 1999, limited liability company and majority-owned limited partnerships since their formation during 1998 through 2000, Whitewing from its formation in December 1997 until its deconsolidation in March 1999 and EOG until the exchange and sale of Enron’s interests in August (see Note 2 to the Consolidated Financial Statements).

 Income Tax Expense

-[The effective tax rate for 2000 is lower than the statutory rate mainly due to equity earnings, consolidated foreign earnings and differences between the book and tax basis of certain assets and stock sales.
-Income taxes, excluding taxes related to items impacting comparability, increased during the same period of 1999 primarily as a result of increased pretax earnings.]
+Income tax expense increased in 2000 as compared to 1999 primarily as a result of increased earnings and decreased equity earnings.

 Income tax expense decreased in 1999 compared to 1998 primarily as a result of increased equity earnings, tax benefits related to the foreign tax rate differential and the audit settlement related to Monthly Income Preferred Shares, partially offset by increased earnings.